-I would like to welcome you to the William M. Maguy School of Education, A Division of Proteus, Inc. Proteus Inc. has been providing educational services to the communities in four different counties throughout the Central Valley and has been in operation for over 50 years.
+I would like to welcome you to the William M. Maguy School of Education, A Division of Proteus, Inc. Proteus, Inc. has been providing educational services to the communities in four different counties throughout the Central Valley and has been in operation for over 50 years.
 We are happy that you have chosen our school to provide the education and training that you are seeking and look forward to working with you towards your goals.
 The William M. Maguy School of Education is committed to providing quality education, training opportunities, and a supportive staff to each and every student that comes through our doors.
-Our goal is to assist you in becoming a self-sufficient participant and we encourage an attitude of life-long learning.
-Many of our classes are open entry/open exit, so it's never too late to begin and there is often no cost to you to enroll in our classes.
+Our goal is to assist you in becoming a self-sufficient individual and we encourage an attitude of life-long learning.
 Please give us a call or come by one of our locations to find out how to begin your journey to a brighter future.